-Before you take diclofenac, let your doctor know if you have ever had a bad reaction to any other anti-inflammatory painkiller.Make sure you take the tablets/capsules as directed on the label of the pack.
+Before you take diclofenac, let your doctor know if you have ever had a bad reaction to any other anti-inflammatory painkiller.Make sure you take your medication as directed on the label of the pack.

 |Type of medicine||Non-steroidal anti-inflammatory drug (NSAID)|

 |Also called||Voltarol®; Diclodent®; Dicloflex®; Diclomax®; Diclo-SR®; Econac®; Enstar XL®; Motifene®;|

 |Available as||Tablets, gastro-resistant tablets, prolonged-release tablets and capsules, suppositories, mouthwash|

 Anti-inflammatory painkillers like diclofenac are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
 Diclofenac is given to treat painful conditions such as arthritis, sprains and strains, gout, migraine, dental pain, and pain after surgical operations.
 It eases pain and reduces inflammation.

 Diclofenac works by blocking the effect of chemicals in your body, called cyclo-oxygenase (COX) enzymes.
 These enzymes help to make other chemicals in the body, called prostaglandins.
 Prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
 By blocking the effect of COX enzymes, fewer prostaglandins are produced, which means pain and inflammation are eased.